PYJS123/Matching-Game/To-Dos.md

 # General:
   -Make a title screen (Optional):

    -Link the title screen with the game

   -Make music (Optional)

   -Add UI (Optional)

+  -First show all cards (Optional)